Page content

 Project Aims

-The Project is therefore designed to enable parents and communities to envision and articulate the kind of primary school provision in their area that would offer greatest viability, sustainability and quality of education for children and young people, and support school leadership in their engagement with the Area Planning process.
+The Project is therefore designed to enable parents and communities to envision and articulate the kind of school provision in their area that would offer greatest viability, sustainability and quality of education for children and young people, and support school leadership in their engagement with the Area Planning process.

 “The education system has a diversity of school types, each with its own distinctive ethos and values.
 However it is not sustainable.”